Skip to content

 Let’s get practical with some examples.
 Picture this: You have a spreadsheet tracking sales data.
 You want to quickly find the revenue generated by a specific salesperson for a specific month.
 Boom, two criteria!
 Alternatively, you might be managing inventory and need to find the quantity of a particular product stored in a specific warehouse location.
 Again, two criteria perfectly suited for our advanced lookup techniques.
 Implementing this in Excel requires a helper column.
 Concatenate the two criteria you have, such as combining salesperson ID and month using an ampersand (&) or a hyphen (-).
 This creates a unique lookup value.
 The beauty is that you can easily adapt these techniques to a wide array of scenarios.
 Remember `Excel multiple criteria lookup` is all about efficiency.
 It is not just about finding the answer.
 It is also about finding it fast, consistently, and without pulling your hair out.
 So, embrace the power of multiple criteria lookups and become a spreadsheet wizard!

-See also Vlookup From Another Sheet Excel
+See also Vlookup Different Sheet Excel

 Table of Contents